sharmachaitanya945/HomeScopeCA/README.md

 ## Project Flow

- - A user who want to predit the house price in CA can visit the site home page.
+ - A user who want to predict the house price in CA can visit the site home page.
- - In the form the user have to enter the values required to predit the house price in CA.
+ - In the form the user have to enter the values required to predict the house price in CA.
- - After submiting form the request is sent to mindsdb server by node.js server to predit the house price for the given input.
+ - After submiting form the request is sent to mindsdb server by node.js server to predict the house price for the given input.
  - The node.js server get the response from the mindsdb server with the data.
  - In the result page the value of the house price, Ocean proximity along with the California median values by Ocean Proximity is displayed.
  - The user can view the average no of rooms, median price in CA over time in the Bar chart & Scatter Plot by clicking the dashboard page on the upper right of the home page.